Hugues Cuénod

 Covent Garden (1954, 1956, 1958).

-Hugues Cuénod is a singer who has sung everything, from Machaut to Igor Stravinsky.
+Hugues Cuénod was a singer who sang everything, from Machaut to Igor Stravinsky.

 Among his finest roles were Mozart's Basilio, the Astrologer in The golden cockerel,